-90-day exclusion period
+90-day and 12-month exclusion periods

-Unless we've waived the 90-day exclusion period because you're replacing existing critical illness cover with our Critical Illness Cover (and meet the conditions set out below), no benefit will be paid for any of the critical illness events or partial critical illness events marked with a ^ in the previous tables if the event first occurred, was diagnosed, or symptoms leading to the event occurred, were diagnosed or first became apparent, within 90 days immediately following:
+Unless we've waived the 90-day or 12-month exclusion period that apply (as specified in the tables on pages 22, 23 and 24) because you're replacing existing critical illness cover with our Critical Illness Cover (and meet the conditions set out below), no benefit will be paid for any of the critical illness events or partial critical illness events marked with a ^ or + in the previous tables if the event first occurred, was diagnosed, or symptoms leading to the event occurred, were diagnosed or first became apparent, within 90 days or 12 months (as specified in the tables) immediately following:

-- ▶ the Critical Illness Cover commencement date - an increase in your Critical Illness Cover sum insured (this only applies in relation to the increased amount with the exception of any increase in cover as a result of the Indexation Benefit); and - the date your cover was last reinstated.
+- the Critical Illness Cover commencement date - an increase in your Critical Illness Cover sum insured (this only applies in relation to the increased amount with the exception of any increase in cover as a result of the Indexation Benefit); and - the date your cover was last reinstated.

-If there's a reappearance, recurrence, or subsequent diagnosis of a critical illness event or partial critical illness event, following a first appearance, occurrence, or diagnosis of that critical illness event or partial critical illness event within the 90-day exclusion period, a Critical Illness Benefit or Partial Critical Illness Benefit will only be payable if it can be proven that it is independent of, and not related to, the earlier appearance, occurrence or diagnosis.
+If there's a reappearance, recurrence, or subsequent diagnosis of a critical illness event or partial critical illness event, following a first appearance, occurrence, or diagnosis of that critical illness event or partial critical illness event within the 90-day or 12-month exclusion period (as specified in the tables), a Critical Illness Benefit or Partial Critical Illness Benefit will only be payable if it can be proven that it is independent of, and not related to, the earlier appearance, occurrence or diagnosis.

-If this Critical Illness Cover is a replacement of similar insurance, the 90-day exclusion period set out above will be waived to the extent that a benefit would have been paid under the replaced insurance had it continued in force.
+If this Critical Illness Cover is a replacement of similar insurance, the 90-day or 12-month exclusion period (as specified in the tables) set out above will be waived to the extent that a benefit would have been paid under the replaced insurance had it continued in force.

-When we've agreed to replace existing critical illness cover that was issued by us or another insurer, the 90-day exclusion period will not apply if:
+When we've agreed to replace existing critical illness cover that was issued by us or another insurer, the 90-day or 12-month exclusion period (as specified in the tables) will not apply if:

-- your existing critical illness cover has been in force for at least 90 days, and all existing exclusion periods on your cover have expired - the replacement Critical Illness Cover is for the same, or lower, sum insured than your existing critical illness cover.
-If your sum insured is higher, then the 90-day exclusion period will apply to the difference between your new Critical Illness Cover sum insured and your existing critical illness cover sum insured
+- your existing critical illness cover has been in force for at least 90 days (for those subject to a 90-day exclusion period) or 12 months (for those subject to a 12-month exclusion period), and all existing exclusion periods on your cover have expired - the replacement Critical Illness Cover is for the same, or lower, sum insured than your existing critical illness cover.
+If your sum insured is higher, then the 90-day or 12-month exclusion period (as specified in the tables) will apply to the difference between your new Critical Illness Cover sum insured and your existing critical illness cover sum insured - your existing critical illness cover provided similar cover for the same critical illness events or partial critical illness

-- your existing critical illness cover provided similar cover for the same critical illness events or partial critical illness events (as applicable), including events that are subject to a 90-day exclusion period, included under this cover - the existing critical illness cover is cancelled within seven days of the issue of your replacement Critical Illness Cover; and - no claim is payable, or pending, under your existing critical illness cover.
+- events (as applicable), including events that are subject to a 90-day or 12-month exclusion period (as specified in the tables), included under this cover - the existing critical illness cover is cancelled within seven days of the issue of your replacement Critical Illness Cover; and - no claim is payable, or pending, under your existing critical illness cover.